patroytall/patrick-roy-me/src/articles/001-determinism-rules.md

 ## Absolute for simplicity

 We have rules, best practices, conventions, and standards about everything.
 Exceptions are the bulky annoyances.
-Exceptions grow from seeds of uncertainty watered by demanded perfectionism.
+Exceptions grow from seeds of uncertainty watered by optimistic perfectionism.

 Instead of keeping track of exceptions why not ignore them in some cases?
 A rule without exception is a best friend.
 It helps you when you need it without a burden.
 Absolute rules are simple.